Student Voice Activities – 3 Ways To Use Lyric Lab

 3. Group Rap Project

 Build your classroom community and hear from all students.
 This could be a group project for students to collaborate with peers and create a song using the academic content.
 What I have found in these types of assignments is that not only is this an opportunity for teacher assessment of student learning, but this is an opportunity for students to assess each other on their learning.
 Once again, music is a big part of students’ everyday life (Tik Tok, social media).
-With Lyric Lab, they experience what they engage in and outside of the classroom together.
+With Lyric Lab, students experience what they engage in and outside of the classroom together.

 Collaboration between students and teachers not only fosters mutual respect but also creates an environment where schools, students, and teachers collectively influence decision-making processes.
 Empowering student leadership through student-led initiatives not only prioritizes student perspectives but also instills a profound sense of ownership within the school district.